virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 ## Merge Data Sets and Integration
 Now that you hopefully have been successful in your data cleaning process, you can merge data from different source to create big [de-normalized](https://www.researchgate.net/post/When_and_why_do_we_need_data_normalization_in_data_mining_algorithms) data tables, ready to be explored and consumed.
 [This](https://www.quora.com/Is-data-warehouse-normalized-or-denormalized-Why) is why.

-## Aggregating data (centralising)
+## Aggregating data (centralizing)
-Aggregating data or centralising data (or sometimes called normalising data) - even though this topic overlaps with the [Data Collection](https://virgili0.github.io/Virgilio/purgatorio/collect-and-prepare-data/data-collection.html) topic covered in the respective guide.
+Aggregating data or centralizing data (or sometimes called normalising data) - even though this topic overlaps with the [Data Collection](https://virgili0.github.io/Virgilio/purgatorio/collect-and-prepare-data/data-collection.html) topic covered in the respective guide.
 It's good to touch on the topic and be reminded of it briefly.
 As covered in the [Business Questions](#Business-Questions) when we ask questions about the data, one of them is to find it's source.
 But it also could give rise to other related data or sources of data that could be relevant to the current task and then be brought in.
 Which throws light on the data aggregation process - how to bring the different sources of data and convert it into one form before performing any preprocessing or transformations on it.
 This process itself is sort of a preprocessing or transformations step on its own.

 On the other hand, this question could throw light on the sources of data the current raw-data is made up of (and make us aware of the aggregatation process it underwent) before taking it's current form.